wware/stuff/webfun/stacks/README.rst

 Start the server in a dedicated terminal window with

+ # these are done only once
  mkdir -p pg
+ initdb pg -E utf8
+ # this is done whenever you need to start the PostgreSQL server
  postgres -D pg

 where pg is a directory for that purpose.